-The Michael Smith Foundation for Health Research (MSFHR) is pleased to offer matching funds to support the highest ranked BC applications that secure programmatic grants via the Canadian Institutes of Health Research (CIHR) Strategy for Patient-Oriented Research (SPOR) Network in Primary and Integrated Health Care Innovation (PIHCI).
+The Michael Smith Foundation for Health Research (MSFHR) is pleased to offer matching funds to support the highest ranked BC applications that are successful in the Canadian Institutes of Health Research (CIHR) Strategy for Patient-Oriented Research (SPOR) Network in Primary and Integrated Health Care Innovation (PIHCI) Knowledge Synthesis and Comparative Program and Policy Analysis grant competitions.

-Each team must include at least four jurisdictions, each contributing to collectively match CIHR’s $1 million grant.
-To support BC’s leadership in this area, MSFHR will provide matching funds of up to $300,000 (maximum $150,000 per team) to support research led from the province.
+- To support BC’s leadership in this area, MSFHR will provide matching funds of up to $62,500 total over a two-year period to support research led from the province.

 To be eligible for the MSFHR match funding, applying teams must: